Dog DNA Test

 Questions about our dog DNA test?
 Call us at 210-650-3141 for more information or to schedule your pet’s appointment!
 No exam necessary; 5 minute procedure!
 After your pet’s genetic testing results have come in, we’ll schedule a no charge consultation with you and our vets to discuss the health benefits and prevention tips based on your dog’s individual DNA results.

-Open 7am – 11pm, 7 days a week for your convenience, we’re here to provide the best care anywhere for you and your pet!
+Open 7am – 11pm Monday-Sunday for your convenience, we’re here to provide the best care anywhere for you and your pet!